stevendaniels/zhongwen_tools/README.md

 simplified Chinese) and between chinese and romanization systems (e.g.
 Chinese to pinyin).

+ZhongwenTools::Conversion.to_zhs
+ZhongwenTools::Conversion.to_zht
+ZhongwenTools::Conversion.to_zhtw
+ZhongwenTools::Conversion.to_zhhk
+ZhongwenTools::Conversion.to_zhmc
+ZhongwenTools::Conversion.to_zhsg
+ZhongwenTools::Conversion.to_zhprc

 ###Numbers
 Functions for converting to and from Chinese numbers.
+####TODO

 ###Tone Sandhi
 Some functions for predicting / converting to tone sandhi